Exhibiting Artists

 $3,500.

 ”This work reflects on instability as a shared condition of contemporary life.
 I work with powdered pigment and water, allowing gravity and time to shape the surface before I intervene.
 The materials behave unpredictably, spreading, resisting, and settling, so the painting becomes a record of both control and surrender.
 I think of the process as a collaboration, where each mark holds a moment of change rather than a fixed image.
 It connects to a broader American experience of constant transition—movement, displacement, and becoming—where identity is continuously shaped through shifting conditions.”
+This work uses process and material unpredictability to register change over time, presenting abstraction as a record of instability, transition, and the ongoing formation of identity.

 Current Perspectives (1980-2026)